Amazon is the largest online retailer in Europe and thousands of people in Ireland shop online at Amazon UK every day.

 Tip : Always remember to pay in Pounds on Amazon UK – NOT Euros – it will work out cheaper.
 Read more about Amazon Currency Conversion Rates here.

 This website has links to several sites where you can do Online Shopping in Ireland

-Shoppers in Ireland have the option of using Amazon Germany if they have any problems with ordering on the UK site in 2021.
+Shoppers in Ireland also have the option of using Amazon Germany if they have any problems with ordering on the UK site.
 Just be aware that all electrical items will be sold with a “European” plug ( 2 pins) – so you will need adapters.
-Also – there is no option of free delivery to Ireland.
+Also, there is no option of free delivery to Ireland.